liii-p/books-app/README.md

-# Google Books API App
+# Google Books API App - Imaginarium

 ## MVP

+Made with JavaScript in React.

 Create a page that allows users to search for books Page should include the following: